-Costamare Shipping received in 2022 and 2021 a fee of \$1,020 and \$956 per day pro-rated for the calendar days we own each vessel, respectively.
-This fee is reduced to \$510 per day (\$478 in 2021) in the case of any vessel subject to a bareboat charter.
-We also pay Costamare Shipping a flat fee of \$839,988 (\$787,405 for 2021) per newbuild vessel for the supervision of the construction of any newbuild vessel that we may contract.
-Costamare Shipping received in 2022 and 2021, a fee of 0.15% on all gross freight, demurrage, charter hire and ballast bonus or other income earned with respect to each vessel in our fleet.
-Costamare Services received in 2022 and 2021 a fee of 1.10%, on all gross freight, demurrage, charter hire and ballast bonus or other income earned with respect to each vessel in our fleet and a quarterly fee of (i) \$666,737 (\$625,000 for 2021) and (ii) an amount equal to the value of 149,600 shares, based on the average closing price of our common stock on the NYSE for the 10 days ending on the 30th day of the last month of each quarter; provided that Costamare Services may elect to receive 149,600 shares instead of the fee under (ii).
-We have reserved a number of shares of common stock to cover the fees to be paid to Costamare Services under (ii) through December 31, 2023.
-During the year ended December 31, 2021, Costamare Shipping received in total an ad hoc fee from a third-party ship broker of \$3,472,399 for its participation in arranging and negotiating five newbuilding contracts.
-Over the construction period of these vessels, which have been delivered, Costamare Shipping received on average an ad hoc fee of \$992,114 per vessel.
-During the year ended December 31, 2022 and December 31, 2021, Costamare Shipping charged in aggregate to the companies established pursuant to the Framework Deed \$1.8 million and \$2.8 million, respectively, for services provided in accordance with the relevant management agreements.
-For the years ended December 31, 2022 and December 31, 2021, we paid aggregate fees of \$2.7 million and \$2.5 million, respectively, and for each of the years ended December 31, 2022 and 2021, we issued in aggregate 598,400 shares to Costamare Services under the Services Agreement.
+Costamare Shipping received in 2023 and 2022 a fee of \$1,020 per day pro-rated for the calendar days we own each vessel.
+This fee is reduced to \$510 per day in the case of any vessel subject to a bareboat charter.
+We also pay Costamare Shipping a flat fee of \$839,988 per newbuild vessel for the supervision of the construction of any newbuild vessel that we may contract.
+Costamare Shipping received in 2023 and 2022, a fee of 0.15% on all gross freight, demurrage, charter hire and ballast bonus or other income earned with respect to each vessel in our fleet.
+Costamare Services received in 2023 and 2022 a fee of 1.10%, on all gross freight, demurrage, charter hire and ballast bonus or other income earned with respect to each vessel in our fleet and a quarterly fee of (i) \$666,737 and (ii) an amount equal to the value of 149,600 shares, based on the average closing price of our common stock on the NYSE for the 10 days ending on the 30th day of the last month of each quarter; provided that Costamare Services may elect to receive 149,600 shares instead of the fee under (ii).
+We have reserved a number of shares of common stock to cover the fees to be paid to Costamare Services under (ii) through December 31, 2024.
+For the years ended December 31, 2023 and December 31, 2022, Costamare Shipping and Costamare Services charged aggregate fees of \$63.7 million and \$67.6 million, respectively, including \$14.5 million and \$14.6 million for the years ended December 31, 2023 and 2022, respectively, charged by third party managers.
+The aforementioned fees include the value of the 598,400 shares we issued within each year pursuant to the Services Agreement, to Costamare Services.